 Longwoods Publishing, in cooperation with the Canadian Association for Health Services and Policy Research (CAHSPR), invites you to submit your ‘Innovation in Education’ program that advocates and enables education in health, health services or health management at a healthcare organization.

 This prestigious award is open to all healthcare organizations and recognizes those individuals or organizations that inspire, advocate and enable education in health, health services and healthcare management.
-A representative from the winning organization will be recognized during the CAHSPR Conference, May 29–31, 2019 in Halifax, NS.
+A representative from the winning organization will be recognized during the 2020 CAHSPR Conference.

 Click here to download the submission.

 Thank you to this year’s esteemed panel of judges, Ted Freedman; Matthew Anderson, President & CEO of Lakeridge Health; Rhonda Cockerill, Acting Director of The Institute of Health Policy, Management and Evaluation at the University of Toronto; Frank Markel, Executive Director, Canadian Association for Health Services and Policy Research; and Rebecca Hart, Publisher, Longwoods Publishing.

 In 2000 the Ted Freedman Award for Innovation in Education was created.